 The City operates under the Council-Manager form of government as established by its Charter.
 A nine member City Council (the "Council") has local legislative power.
 Elected "at large" are three council members and the Mayor.
 Five single member districts elect five council members.
 All elected members of the Council serve two-year terms, with the elections held in even/odd years for approximately half the seats.
-The Council elects a Mayor Pro Tem from among its members.
+The Council elects both a Mayor Pro Tem and Deputy Mayor Pro Tem from among its members.